 Prior to July 2007, the QCB tracked the interest rates of the U.S. Federal Reserve.
-However, and especially since the global financial crisis of 2008, the QCB has not deemed it necessary to change interest rates to the same extent or as quickly as the U.S. Federal Reserve on all occasions in view of domestic macroeconomic conditions.
-In response to the lowering of policy rates by the U.S. Federal Reserve, the QCB decreased the lending rates in August, September and October 2019.
-Likewise, the deposit rate and repo rates were also lowered in September and October 2019.
+However, and especially since the global financial crisis of 2008, the QCB has not deemed it necessary to change interest rates to the same extent or as quickly as the U.S. Federal Reserve on all occasions in view of domestic macroeconomic conditions, although the QCB increased the overnight lending rates in December 2016 and March 2017.
+It is expected that rates will rise at some point in the coming years depending on how rapidly the U.S. Federal Reserve raises rates, to avoid too much of a rate differential and protect the currency peg to the U.S. dollar.

-To ensure comfortable liquidity in the system and thereby stability of interest rates, the QCB has auctioned T-bills multiple times per year.
+To ensure comfortable liquidity in the system and thereby stability of interest rates, the QCB froze the monthly auctions of T-bills for the first three months of 2016 and therefore redeemed maturing T-bills to help bring back liquidity in the banking system.
+However, regular T-bill auctions have resumed since April 2016.
 See "-Money Supply and Liquidity-Liquidity".
-As at the end of 2018 and 2019, the outstanding T-bills amounted to QR3,950 million (U.S.\$1,085 million) and QR3,000 million (U.S.\$824 million), respectively.
+As at the end of 2017 and 2018, the outstanding T-bills amounted to QR5,040 million (U.S.\$1,385 million) and QR3,950 million (U.S.\$1,085 million), respectively.

-As at the date of this Prospectus, the QCB overnight deposit rate is 1.0% and its overnight lending rate and repo rate are 2.5% and 1.0%, respectively.
+As at the date of this Prospectus, the QCB overnight deposit rate is 2.50% and its overnight lending rate and repo rate are 5% and 2.5% respectively.
 Going forward, the QCB plans to actively manage liquidity in a cost-effective manner to facilitate adequate flow of credit to the productive sectors, to support economic diversification, as well as strengthen macro-prudential policy to promote financial stability.
 At the same time, the QCB plans to monitor evolving domestic and global developments.